mythril-forge/homebrew-spells/spells/cantrips/word-of-radiance.md

 ---

 ## Description
-You utter a divine word, and burning radiance erupts around you.
-Each creature within a 10-foot-radius aura, other than you, must make a Constitution saving throw.
-On a failed save, a creature takes `1d10` radiant damage.
+You utter a divine word, and burning radiance from your holy symbol.
+Each creature other than you within a 10-foot-radius aura eminating from you must make a Constitution saving throw or take `1d10` radiant damage.

 ## At Higher Levels
 When you cast this spell using a spell slot of 1st level or higher, the damage increases by `1d10` for each slot level.